Everything we know about WoW Classic, now live!

-- Amory support is planned, but may not be ready at launch.
+- Amory support, though it may not be ready at launch.

 WoW veterans know the deal.
-But if you didn’t play during the original WoW and only know how WoW is now, there are quite a few differences and a lot that will be missing.
-First of all, it will act as a completely different game as far as content goes — it’s not linked to live game data.
-The extra bag slots from having an authenticator are exclusive to the modern game and any progress you make in WoW Classic won’t transfer over to modern WoW.
-You also won’t be able to play both games at the same time, since they’re technically on the same WoW license.
+But if you didn’t play back then, there are quite a few differences.
+First of all, WoW Classic is a completely separate game that isn’t linked to retail game at all: there are no extra bag slots from having an authenticator and any progress you make in WoW Classic won’t transfer to modern WoW.

-Most notably, it will be missing a lot of the quality of life changes that we have gotten used to over the years.
-This means that there is no flying, no transmog, no AOE loot, no map objectives or quest directions, no Dungeon Finder, no Raid Finder, no dual specs, no reagent bank, no instant mail, no mob tagging, no achievements, no account-wide anything.
+Most notably, the game is missing a lot of the quality of life changes we’ve gotten used to over the years.
+There’s no flying, no transmog, no AOE loot, no map objectives or quest directions, no Dungeon Finder, no Raid Finder, no dual specs, no reagent bank, no instant mail, no mob tagging, no achievements, no account-wide anything.
 Phasing won’t be present, nor any cross-realm zones.
 Running into water will dismount you.
 Pets and mounts will be physical items you have to carry around, so I hope you have bag space.

-While WoW Classic is trying to replicate the experience of the original game, there are some things that will be missing, whether from outdated technology or modern constraints.
-The modern framework adds technical improvements, as well as some UI improvements like taking mail from the mailbox.
+While WoW Classic is trying to replicate the experience of the original game, some things are missing.
+The modern framework Classic runs on adds technical improvements, as well as some UI improvements.

 - Servers will have new names to prevent confusion between WoW Classic and modern WoW.

 - The original epic mounts will not be added.
-These were the “unarmored” versions of the current epic mounts.
-Since they were only in the original game for a limited time, Blizzard does not want to make players rush through leveling to get them.
+These “unarmored” versions of the current epic mounts were only in the original game for a limited time, and Blizzard does not want to make players rush through leveling to get them.